 Should my child get the flu shot?

-The Centers for Disease Control and Prevention (CDC) recommends that everyone who is 6 months old or older get a seasonal flu vaccine, even during years when it’s not as effective as other years.
+The Centers for Disease Control and Prevention (CDC) that everyone who is 6 months old or older get a seasonal flu vaccine, even during years when it’s not as effective as other years.
 Children under 6 months old cannot get the flu vaccine.

 It can take several weeks for the vaccine to become fully effective.
 It’s recommended that children start the vaccine process early in the season, preferably in early October.